togfoxy/XPlaneFLyWithLUA/papi/Readme.md

 The script works silently and constantly in the background.
 There is no GUI and no interaction needed from the pilot.
 To disable the virutual PAPI lights simply delete the tf_papi.lua file (and optionally, the tf_common_functions.lua file).

 To disable the script, you can:
-- remove the tf_papi.lua file out of your scripts folder or
+- remove the tf_papi.lua file out of your scripts folder

 How does it work?
 =================